The Last train to Yokosuka

 The clack and clang of the train car echoed through the headphones despite on full volume.
-The last train back to the flat was crowded than usual.
+The last train back to the flat was more crowded than usual.
 The snow was getting heavier and the cold was creeping.
-Droves of Highschoolers cramped the doorways, out late from school probably on their Bunkasai, chatting silently on close-knit groups.
-Businessmen sat passively in the seat thinking of the next trading day, This was the usual crowd on the train back to the apartment block.
+Droves of Highschoolers cramped the doorways, out late from school probably on their Bunkasai, chatting silently in close-knit groups.
+Businessmen sat passively in their seat thinking of the next trading day, This was the usual crowd on the train back to the apartment block.

 The train was almost empty as the train stations pass, the crowd of high schoolers was thinning as more and more of their classmates reach their train stations.
 I wonder what Okaa-san would say if I went home this late, and these kids were lucky that trains run at such close intervals.
 I blankly stare out the window to pass time as the Train made a stop at a line interchange, Kamakura station, passengers from another train, the Tokaido rapid service line was switching trains to the Yokosuka line and the stop was much longer than usual, as the heavy snowfall delayed the train.

 I had been at this train stop every day since I moved from Fukuoka to Tokyo for University, and I'm used to the city rush, people were already rushing to catch the last trains heading home.